 The Trustee delegates the day-to-day management of the assets to a number of investment managers.
-The Trustee has taken steps to satisfy itself that the managers have the appropriate knowledge and experience for managing the Scheme's investments and that they are carrying out their work competently.
+The Trustee has taken steps to satisfy itself that the managers have the appropriate knowledge and experience to manage the Scheme's investments and that they are carrying out their work competently.

-Each investment manager is regulated by a recognised authority body, and Trustee assesses the suitability of regulation in place prior to investing with a manager.
+Each investment manager is regulated by a recognised authority body and Trustee assesses the suitability of the regulation in place prior to investing with a manager.

-The Trustee regularly reviews the continuing suitability of the Scheme's investments, including the appointed managers which may be adjusted from time to time.
+The Trustee regularly reviews the continuing suitability of the Scheme's investments, including the appointed managers, which may be adjusted from time to time.

-The appointed investment advisor provides the Trustee with access to an online monitoring system that allows the Trustee to track a number of metrics relating to the scheme, including the movement of the Scheme's funding level.
+The appointed Investment Consultant provides the Trustee with access to an online monitoring system that allows the Trustee to track a number of metrics relating to the Scheme, including the movement of the Scheme's funding level.

-Any such adjustments to the appointed managers or the balance between active and passive management would be done with the aim of ensuring the overall level of risk is consistent with that being targeted as set out in Section 2.
+Any adjustments to the appointed managers, or the balance between active and passive management, will be implemented with the aim of ensuring the overall level of risk is consistent with that being targeted, as set out in Section 2.